-Signals are attributes about users, including:
+Signals are user attributes, including:

 - Who they are (their demographics)

-- What context they’re in at the time of the auction (such as the content of the web page they’re browsing)
+- What context they’re in at the time of the auction, such as the content of the web page they’re browsing

 Here’s how it works

-Advanced Solution: Supercharge your marketing with cloud technology
+Advanced: Supercharge your marketing with cloud technology

-For example, data scientists can train machine learning models using historical customer information to predict or anticipate the outcomes of future interactions with your customers, and those like them.
+For example, using historical customer information, data scientists can train machine learning models to predict or anticipate the outcomes of future interactions with your customers, and those like them.

-Check out what the future looks like
+Discover what the future looks like

-Chrome’s Privacy Sandbox aims to develop new technologies that can offer sustainable solutions for delivering interest-based and remarketing ads.
+The Privacy Sandbox aims to develop new technologies that can offer sustainable solutions for delivering interest-based and remarketing ads.